CalilDrissi/calil-tech/content/en/posts/to-pub/monotlith-vs-microservices.md

 ---
 title : "Monolith or Microservices"
-description: "What Architecture should I use for my projec" date : 2021-05-13T23:04:59Z author : "Calil Drissi"
+description: "What Architecture should I use for my project" date : 2021-05-13T23:04:59Z author : "Calil Drissi"
 image: images/feature1/server.svg